Policy Learning under Endogeneity Using Instrumental Variables: Extensions

 The expression is given in Corollary \ref{Wmultiple}.
 The analysis in Section \ref{applytoEWM} then applies.
-Heuristically, $\operatorname{MTE}_\ell$ is equivalent to the MTE function using the $\ell$th instrument and conditioning on the other instruments as covariates.
+Heuristically, $\operatorname{MTE}_1$ is equivalent to the MTE function using the manipulated instrument and conditioning on the other instruments as covariates.

 \begin{corollary} Under (\ref{marginalselection}) and Assumption \ref{multipleMTErestrictions}, the social welfare criterion for a given encouragement rule $\boldsymbol{\alpha}$ is given by

 \end{corollary}